Refused Amazon Shipments and Amazon FBA Pallet Delivery

 Amazon has strict guidelines for getting stock to its fulfillment centers.
-Unfortunately, non-partnered carriers (like the post office) don't have those guidelines on hand.
-Sometimes, those carriers don't care to follow Amazon's policies.
+Unfortunately, unaffiliated carriers (like the post office) do not have those guidelines on hand.
+Sometimes, those carriers do not care to follow Amazon’s policies.

-To address this, you are better suited to working with one of those partnered carriers.
-Partnered carriers know about the unique packing and prep requirements behind the giant retailer.
+Therefore, you are better off working with Amazon’s partnered carriers as they know the giant retailer’s unique packing and prep requirements.

 Amazon has incentives for choosing to work with partnered carriers, so there are plenty of reasons for you to stick with them.
 UPS is one of the most common ones, as they typically ship smaller counts of units to Amazon.
-Unfortunately, USPS doesn't have the same distinction.
+Regrettably, USPS does not have the same distinction.

-- Small Parcel Deliveries (SPDs) - These are smaller shipments sent via UPS.
+- Small Parcel Deliveries (SPDs) – Smaller shipments sent via UPS.

-- Less-Than-Truckload (LTLs) - Full pallets shipped alongside other pallets in the same truck.
+- Less-Than-Truckload (LTL) – Full pallets shipped in the same truck alongside other pallets.

-- Full-Truckload (FTLs) - Full pallets shipped in large quantities from more prominent providers.
+- Full-Truckload (FTL) – Full pallets shipped in large quantities from more prominent providers.

 Amazon works with more than 20 carriers through both the LTL and FTL programs.